ucsb-csw8/s23/_modules/week-01.md

 Wed, Apr 5
-: **Lab sections**{: .label .label-purple }: First lab sessions 🎊 : **11:59PM** ⏰  Due: **➡️**{: .label .label-yellow } Post team info on Piazza
+: **Lab sections**{: .label .label-purple }: First lab sessions 🎊 : **11:59PM** ⏰  Due: **➡️**{: .label .label-yellow } Post requested lab info on Piazza

 Thu, Apr 6
 : 09:30am **Class**{: .label .label-purple }**Practice Quiz**{: .label .label-red}
-: Note: the Practice Quiz will not require any studying; it's literally just practicing the mechanism of taking the quiz to make sure that all of the systems work properly, so you know what to expect the following week.
+: Note: _the Practice Quiz will not require any studying; it's literally just practicing the mechanism of taking the quiz to make sure that all of the systems work properly, so you know what to expect the following week._

 Fri, Apr 7